 - Your program will offer 25% or more of the coursework for a degree or certificate program at an off-site location.

 You will be contacted if there are any questions about what you plan to offer and when, as well as whether there are any lease or articulation agreements involved.
-Note that an Off-Site Course Locations Form must also be completed online each semester.
+Note that an Off-Site Course Locations Form must also be completed.
 Please see the Criteria and Procedures for Establishing Off-Campus Locations for more information.

-Crossing the 50% Mark at an Off-Campus Location
+Crossing the 50% Mark at an Off-Campus Instructional Site

-Longwood must notify SACSCOC when an off-campus location is permanently closed.
-When closing a location where 50% or more of a program is offered, a teachout plan must be provided.
-Note that after 5 years of no students enrolled and no courses offered at an off-campus location, SACSCOC requires submission of a full prospectus for approval of the off-campus site in order to offer 50% or more of any educational program at the location.
+Longwood must seek approval from SACSCOC when an off-campus instructional site is permanently closed.
+This applies to both approved sites (where 50% or more of a program has been approved) and to notified sites (where 25-49% of a program is offered).
+In these cases, a teachout plan must be provided.
+Note that after 5 years of no students enrolled and no courses offered at an approved off-campus site, SACSCOC requires re-submission of a full prospectus for approval of the off-campus site in order to offer 50% or more of any educational program at the location.